imevs/todolist/README.md

 # todolist
-TodoMvc version on vanilla-typescript with sharing over p2p connection
+TodoMvc app version on vanilla-typescript.
+Purpose of demo - is to make the smallest maintanable implementation of TodoMVC.